moviandev/blog/content/blog/extensible-methods-in-csharp/index.md

 ---
-title: Extension Methods in C#
+title: Extensible Methods in C#
 date: "2020-03-03T21:00:00.000Z"
 description: "When you need to create your on method to a type|class that already exists"
 ---